Covenham St Bartholomew

 The manor of Covenham was an endowment to Covenham Priory, which itself was given by William I to the abbey of St Carileph at Le Mans.
 In 1303 the priory became unprofitable and was sold to Kirkstead Abbey.

+The churchyard of St Bartholomews is the last resting place of WO Michal Czekański (Service number 703049) (b.
+16 Sep 1915, d.
+1 Apr 1971).
+Czekański left Poland during the Second World War and joined the Polish Air Force under RAF Command in 1942 as an air gunner.
+He served on 305 and 300 Polish Bomber Sqns.
+After the war he settled in Covenham St Mary until his death.

 In the 19th century Covenham held Wesleyan, Primitive and Free Methodist chapels.

 Other Grade II listed buildings within the village are Haith's Farm House and Mill House.

 To the north-east of the village is a large reservoir with public access.

 Covenham St Mary

 The Covenham St Mary Grade II* listed parish church is dedicated to St Mary.
 It is entirely of Decorated style, but was considerably restored in 1901.